hyperspaceai/HyperspaceZK/README.md

 npx create nanozk --example nextjs
 ```

-**👉 See full documentation on [NanoZK.com](https://nanozk.com/docs) 👈**
+**👉 See full documentation on [hyperspacezk.com](https://hyperspacezk.com/docs) 👈**

 ## Contributing ✨

 > Do you want to contribute?
-First, read the <a href="https://github.com/hyperspaceinc/nanozk/blob/main/CONTRIBUTING.md">Contributing Guidelines</a> before opening an issue or PR so you understand the branching strategy and local development environment.
-If you need any more guidance or want to ask more questions, feel free to write to us on <a href="https://hyperchat.gg">Discord</a>!
+First, read the <a href="https://github.com/hyperspaceai/HyperspaceZK/blob/main/CONTRIBUTING.md">Contributing Guidelines</a> before opening an issue or PR so you understand the branching strategy and local development environment.

 ## References